erik-riklund/forma/packages/compiler/README.md

 > ⚠️ Recursive components should be used with caution to avoid infinite loops.

 There is support for recursive components, which enables a template to call itself — useful for trees or nested structures.
-This feature is particularly beneficial when working with hierarchical data, such as file systems, organizational charts, or nested menus.
+This feature is particularly beneficial when working with hierarchical data — for example, file systems, organizational charts, or nested menus.
 Recursive components allow you to define a single template that can handle any level of nesting, simplifying your code and improving maintainability.

 To use recursive components, ensure that the `recursive` flag is set to `true` during compilation.
 This flag enables the compiler to handle self-references within the template, ensuring that the component can call itself without causing errors.